warbe-maker/VBA-Log/README.md

 [^1]: When the `ActiveWorkbook` is used as the default for the log-file's location the log-file is located in the serviced Workbook's parent folder.
 When the service writing the log is for the Workbook itself `ThisWorkbook` and `ActiveWorkbook` are the same, when the service is provided by another Workbook for the  servicing Workbook will be `ThisWorkbook` and the serviced Workbook will be the `ActiveWorkbook`.
 In both cases the log-file written into the **serviced Workbook's** parent folder.

+[^2]: The Workbook (its dedicated parent folder respectively) is dedicated to the Class-Module's development and test and provides a full regression test which compares the result of a series of test with a file containing the expected results.

 [1]: https://github.com/warbe-maker/VBA-Log-Service/blob/main/VBALogService.xlsb?raw=true